 Strategic knowledge refers to context-sensitive, action-oriented knowledge that enables teachers to make informed pedagogical decisions in complex and dynamic situations such as disruptions (Fenstermacher, 1994; Doyle, 2006).
 A foundational aspect of this knowledge is the ability to recognize what constitutes a classroom disruption in the first place.
 Teachers need conceptual clarity about which student behaviors might interfere with instruction and how such behaviors manifest across varying classroom contexts.
 This understanding forms the basis for effective perception processes such as scanning and noticing.
 For example, knowing that early signs of disengagement (e.g., fidgeting, off-task glances) can precede more overt disruptions allows teachers to attend to these subtle cues proactively.

-This connection between knowledge and perception is supported by findings from Casale et al. (2016), who emphasize that classroom management expertise relies heavily on situation-specific cognitive requirements, most notably the accuracy and holistic nature of perception as well as the justification of pedagogical decisions.
+This connection between knowledge and perception is supported by findings from Casale et al. (2016), who emphasized that classroom management expertise relies heavily on situation-specific cognitive requirements, most notably the accuracy and holistic nature of perception as well as the justification of pedagogical decisions.
 In this sense, strategic knowledge includes not only the capacity to act effectively in response to disruptions but also the awareness of where to direct attention and how to interpret what is seen.
 Accordingly, gaze behavior itself, such as knowing how to distribute one’s visual attention efficiently across the classroom, is considered an element of strategic knowledge that supports professional vision and, ultimately, expert classroom action.
-Casale et al. (2016) demonstrate that expert teachers are more accurate and comprehensive in their perception and more able to provide pedagogically grounded justifications for their actions.
+Casale et al. (2016) demonstrated that expert teachers are more accurate and comprehensive in their perception and more able to provide pedagogically grounded justifications for their actions.

 Furthermore, expertise research has shown that expert teachers differ significantly from novices in how their knowledge is structured and accessed.
 Experts possess highly organized and interconnected knowledge networks, which allow them to retrieve relevant information quickly and to apply it efficiently to novel situations (Livingston & Borko, 1989; Goldman, 2007).
 These knowledge structures are shaped through experience and enable teachers to integrate pedagogical concepts with situational demands.
 In contrast, novices tend to rely on fragmented, less structured knowledge that may lead to rigid or less adaptive decision-making (Shulman, 1987; Ophardt & Thiel, 2013).